 Additional online databases are listed below.
 Please note that some collections require login information; ask your librarian for Brookwood’s username and password.

-Beginning in Early Childhood and continuing through the 5th grade, Brookwood students enjoy weekly library classes in the adjoining Shlopak and Eleanor M. DiCroce Libraries.
+Beginning in Early Childhood and continuing through Grade 4, Brookwood students enjoy weekly library classes in the adjoining Shlopak and Eleanor M. DiCroce Libraries.
 Our library curriculum empowers students to expand their knowledge of literature through exposure to a wide variety of genres, recognize reading as a lifelong pursuit, develop information management skills, and synthesize information into a final product as part of the research process.
-Students in 6th through 8th grade frequently access library resources for a variety of purposes, ranging from selecting books for pleasure reading to seeking research materials for thesis projects.
+Students in Grades 5 through 8 frequently access library resources for a variety of purposes, ranging from selecting books for pleasure reading to seeking research materials for thesis projects.

 Volunteering in the library is a wonderful opportunity for Brookwood parents to assist young students while getting to know the library collection—many volunteers end up checking out books to take home to their children!
-Volunteers typically work in two-hour shifts every two weeks, and duties include checking books in and out, shelving, and shelf-reading to make sure books are in order.
+Volunteer duties include checking books in and out, shelving, and shelf-reading to make sure books are in order.
 Please contact Librarian Marisa Hall if you are interested in learning more.

 This treasured program enables parents, family members or friends to donate a book to the library in a child’s name.
 With thoughtful consideration for specific interests and reading habits, a book from a recent library order is selected that the child is sure to enjoy.
 A bookplate is placed in the new book featuring the child’s name, and they are the first reader to check it out!
 Even after the initial gift, students love finding “their” books on the library shelf for years to come.